KaiRusch/Brainf-ck/README.md

 `>compiler <source file>`

-The compiler outputs a c file
+The compiler outputs a C source file